“The third option is that other possibility…”

 Solving the False Dichotomy

 Of course, you can purchase both term and whole life insurance.
-This can be an excellent option, and one that we often recommend.
-However, convertible term is the third option that does not make you choose.
+Building a portfolio of multiple smaller policies can be an excellent option.
+And convertible term is the third option that does not make you choose.

 It’s Easier Than You Might Think!

-You need to be relatively healthy to qualify, but the exam is remarkably hassle free (they’ll come to you to weigh, measure and do a blood draw).
+You need to be relatively healthy to qualify, but the exam, if required, is fast and hassle free.
+(They’ll come to you to weigh, measure and do a blood draw.)
 Theresa is great about guiding you through the paperwork.
-And you can have a policy in place in the next 4-8 weeks!
+And you can have a policy in place within the next 4-8 weeks!

 If you wish to consider this option and get a no-obligation quote on a convertible term policy, contact Partners for Prosperity today.
 You can schedule time with Kim or email her any questions you might have.
 We look forward to helping you!

 Have a convertible term policy you are considering converting?
 Read “Converting Term Insurance to Whole Life.”